Youngstown schools begin optional in-class learning after year of virtual-only

-YOUNGSTOWN, Ohio (WKBN) – Many children and teachers in Youngstown were back in the classroom on Monday after a year of virtual classes.
+YOUNGSTOWN, Ohio (WYTV) – Many children and teachers in Youngstown were back in the classroom on Monday after a year of virtual classes.

 “We missed you” was the message from Youngstown educators as their scholars returned for in-person learning.